 Hukme ḏẖār aḏẖar rahāvai.
 Hukme upjai hukam samāvai.

-Having (dhaari) created the components of the universe by (hukme) by IT’s command (rahaavai) keeps them (adhar) without physical support – according to the laws made by IT.
+The Creator (dhaari) created the universe (hukamey = by command) according to cosmic laws, IT (rahaavai) keeps them (adhar) without physical support – according to the laws.

 ਹੁਕਮੇ ਊਚ ਨੀਚ ਬਿਉਹਾਰ ॥ ਹੁਕਮੇ ਅਨਿਕ ਰੰਗ ਪਰਕਾਰ ॥